nrgslp/nrgslp.github.io/_pages/clinical.md

 * Ensured that all students received appropriate accommodations and modifications.

 ## Personnel Director:
-* Curation and management of a multidiciplinary team of service providers.
+* Curated and managed a multidiciplinary team of service providers providing direct and indirect service to children on caseload.
   * Literacy specialists
   * Classroom enrichment specialists
   * Speech-language pathologists